Welcome to Scotland's soils

 The State of Scotland's soils - a collaborative report published in 2011.
 This report pulls together soil information from a variety of sources.
 It looks at the benefits soils provide, the processes that damage soils and the effects that damaged soils can have on people, the economy and the wider environment.

-Our soils gallery
+Our soils photo library

-Our soils gallery
+Our soils photo library

 Glossary